“Location, Location, Location”

 Make sure you also check out any weather that could disrupt your shoot and check out wind speeds and sunlight hours prior to venturing outside.

-Have fun with it, the more practise you get in, the more confidence you’ll build and then ease into your own style and flow!
-Good luck!!
+Have fun with it, the more practice you get in, the more confidence you’ll build and then ease into your own style and flow!

 Learn photography the iPhotography™ way